bolnel/nelsite1/content/articles/pspo-certification-exam-preparation.md

 * Useful materials for Product Owners.
 * Tips for preparing for each of the certification levels.

-{{< figure src="/article_images/pspo-certification-exam-preparation-hero.jpg" alt="A guide to preparing for the Professional Scrum Product Owner certification" caption="photo by \@sekaterina-bolovtsova on Pexels">}}
+{{< figure src="/article_images/pspo-certification-exam-preparation-hero.jpg" alt="A guide to preparing for the Professional Scrum Product Owner certification" caption="photo by \@ekaterina-bolovtsova on Pexels">}}

 {{< table_of_contents >}}